What is skier's thumb?

-The skier’s thumb is a common injury sustained when falling on an outstretched hand, resulting in a hyperabduction force to the thumb.
+Skier’s thumb is a common injury sustained when falling on an outstretched hand, causing the ligament on the inside of the thumb to become stretched or torn.

 This classically happens when a skier plants their pole into snow and falls – landing with the pole still grasped in their hand causing the thumb to lever on the pole handle bending it sideways.
 The force may be great enough to sprain the ligament or cause a complete rupture.
 Any fall onto an outstretched arm resulting in forced abduction of the thumb, can injure the ulnar collateral ligament (UCL) so it is an injury not exclusive to skiers.